 This map puts a line halfway between Al and a rival.
-Voters \circ on Al's side of each line are closer to Al, so they rank Al over the rival.
+Voters o on Al's side of each line are closer to Al, so they rank Al over the rival.
 The long line has more voters on Al's side than on Joe's.
 So Al wins that test.
 Al wins a very different majority over each rival here.
-To do that, Al's political positions must be central and have widespread support. page 31
+To do that, Al's political positions must be central and have widespread support. as described on page 31